 Ask any divorce lawyer, and they will tell you: When there is infidelity, settlements are all but impossible, rationale goes out the window, and contention runs higher than in other matrimonial dissolutions.

-“That betrayal colors every single part of the divorce process, and makes it so much harder for the cheated-on spouse to be reasonable,” said my BFF single mom friend, New York City family attorney Morghan Richardson.
+“That betrayal colors every single part of the divorce process, and makes it so much harder for the cheated-on spouse to be reasonable,” said New York City family attorney Morghan Richardson.

 It is understandable why cheated-on spouses go so bananas with rage.
 You had a deal.
 You would sleep with and only love each other.
 You and your family came first, no matter what.
 That is the deal in marriage today, and you signed up and stuck it out, and he didn't.
 That isn't fair and it sucks so freaking bad.